Opinion | The civil rights generation that made history on Aug. 28 passes the baton to the next generation

-At that historic gathering, the Rev./ Martin Luther King Jr. said, “I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”
+At that historic gathering, the Rev. Martin Luther King Jr. said, “I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”
 And it was there that John Lewis, the youngest person to speak that day, declared, “We do not want our freedom gradually, but we want to be free now!”

 Lewis, who passed away July 17, had been the final surviving member of the “Big Six” leaders of civil rights organizations who spoke at and organized the March on Washington.
 But he was not the last of that heroic generation that moved America closer to its stated ideals.
 Many of them still walk among us.
 And they have something to say.